Perspectives on Terrorism: History

 Perspectives on Terrorism was first published by the Terrorism Research Initiative (TRI) in 2007, the same year of that the organisation was founded, by Robert Wesley, Alex P. Schmid and James J.F.
 Forest in 2007.
 The Center for Terrorism and Security Studies (CTSS) was established in 2012 at University of Massachusetts Lowell (UMass Lowell), with Forest as director, and CTSS became co-publisher of the journal.

 In August 2016, the journal was co-published by TRI and CTSS; in February 2017 by TRI alone; and from April 2017 (Volume XI, Issue 2) onwards, by TRI and ISGA.
 At this time, the journal was published under Creative Commons License 3.0, up to and including Vol 12, No 2 in April 2018, after which it moved to its new web page hosted by Leiden University.

+As of March 2023, the journal was acquired by the International Centre for Counter-Terrorism, which has now taken responsibility for editing and publishing, in partnership with two academic institutions: the Institute of Security and Global Affairs (ISGA) at Leiden University, and the Handa Centre for the Study of Terrorism and Political Violence (CSTPV) at the University of St Andrews.
+The Journal is still published in an open access format, under Creative Commons License 4.0.

 Description

 The journal publishes research from a wide variety of academics in many different disciplines, including political science, sociology, economics, and statistical science.
 The publication includes both qualitative and quantitative research on political violence and terrorism, as well as resources for academics.

-Authors include experienced researchers as well as newcomers to the field, including PhD students.
-The journal includes articles, research notes, bibliographic resources and reviews.
+Perspectives on Terrorism advances scholarship on a broad range of issues associated with the interdisciplinary study of terrorism and counter-terrorism.
+The journal seeks to provide a platform for scholars, whether established or early in their careers, from a wide variety of disciplinary backgrounds and geographical regions, as well as practitioners engaged in research and analysis on countering terrorism.
+The journal contains research articles, research notes, and bibliographic resources, as well as special sections occasionally.

-The editors-in-chief are James J.F.
-Forest (of UMass Lowell) and Alex P. Schmid (International Centre for Counter-Terrorism).
-Robert Wesley was a founding editor.
+The editor-in-chief is James J.F.
+Forest (of UMass Lowell), and the Co-editors are Joana Cook, Alex P. Schmid (International Centre for Counter-Terrorism), Tim Wilson (Handa Centre for the Study of Terrorism and Political Violence) and Craig Klein (Institute of Security and Global Affairs), as well as an extensive editorial board composed of professors and experts in the field of counter-terrorism.

-The journal is available via its website, JSTOR] and DOAJ, being and is open-access and free for use.
+The journal is available via its website, JSTOR and DOAJ, being and is open-access and free for use.
 There are no fees for publication, neither editors nor authors are paid, and the author retains copyright for their work.